Nigel Cross

 Nigel Cross (born 1942) is a British academic, a design researcher and educator, Emeritus Professor of Design Studies at The Open University, United Kingdom, where he was responsible for developing the first distance-learning courses in design in the early 1970s.
-He was an editor of the journal Design Studies since its inception in 1979 and is now Emeritus Editor in Chief.
+He was an editor of the journal Design Studies from its inception in 1979, Editor in Chief 1984-2017 and Emeritus Editor in Chief 2018-23.
 Cross helped clarify and develop the concept of design thinking (or "designerly ways of knowing") related to the development of design as an academic discipline.
 He is one of the key people of the Design Research Society.

 Education

 Nigel Cross studied architecture at the University of Bath 1961-1966.
-He then took a MSc course in Industrial Design Technology, run by the leading design methodologist John Christopher Jones, at the University of Manchester Institute of Science of Technology (1967).
+He then took an MSc course in Industrial Design Technology, run by the leading design methodologist John Christopher Jones, at the University of Manchester Institute of Science of Technology (1967).
 In 1974 he also completed a PhD at UMIST in computer aided design.

 Research

 Nigel Cross began his design research in the 1960s with studies of "simulated" computer-aided design systems where the purported simulator was actually a human operator, using text and graphical communication via CCTV.
 Cross later referred to this as a kind of Reverse Turing test; in interaction design this kind of study later became known as a Wizard of Oz experiment.
 He also applied early forms of protocol analysis to these experiments.
 His PhD on ‘Human and Machine Roles in Computer Aided Design’ was expanded into the book The Automated Architect (1977), which was critical of some of the computer-aided architectural design work of that time.

 In 1971, Cross co-organised the first major conference of the Design Research Society (DRS), on Design Participation.
 He continued to play significant roles in DRS, and was its President from 2006-2017.

-Early interests in design methods led to an edited book of foundational papers, Developments in Design Methodology (1984) and a textbook of Engineering Design Methods (1989, now in a 4th edition).
+Early interests in design methods led to an edited book of foundational papers, Developments in Design Methodology (1984) and a textbook of Engineering Design Methods (1989, now in a 5th edition).

 Subsequently his research interests turned more to design cognition or design thinking.
 In 1991 Cross established, with colleagues at Delft University of Technology, the international series of Design Thinking Research Symposia (DTRS).
 The second DTRS meeting at Delft (1994) laid the foundations for much subsequent work on protocol and other studies of design activity.